 Bill Miller is another excellent, but not someone as widely known as Benjamin Graham outside of financial circles.
-Miller spent 35 years at Legg Mason Capital until 35 - his last role at the asset management firm was as Chairman and Chief Investment Office (CIT).
+Miller spent 35 years at Legg Mason Capital - his last role at the asset management firm was as Chairman and Chief Investment Office (CIO).

 During his time there, Miller was able to beat the S&P 500 (in after-fee returns) for 15 consecutive years (from 1991 to 2005).
 This spectacularly consistent and exceptional performance is considered highly improbable per well-known financially theory that says the market is efficient and that above-market returns will most likely arise to do chance.